Rondebosch: Geography

 Rondebosch lies between the slopes of Devil's Peak in the west and the M5 freeway in the east; it is one of the Southern Suburbs of Cape Town, which lie along the eastern slope of the Table Mountain massif.
 The suburb's western border with the Table Mountain National Park is defined by the M3 freeway.
 To the north are the suburbs of Rosebank and Mowbray, while to the south are Newlands and Claremont.
 The eastern border of Rondebosch is the M5 freeway; beyond the freeway are Sybrand Park, Athlone and Rondebosch East.

 The Southern Line railway divides Rondebosch in two; the only road within Rondebosch that crosses the railway is the Belmont Road bridge.
 Main Road (the M4) runs north-south through the area west of the railway, while Campground Road runs in the same direction east of the railway.
 The third north-south through route is Milner Road, further east close to the M5.

 The area around the intersection of Main Road and Belmont Road is Rondebosch's main commercial area, with several small shopping malls and two supermarkets.
 Also located in this area is Rondebosch railway station, which is the main public transport facility in the suburb.
 A smaller commercial area lies just to the east on the corner of Belmont and Campground Roads; there is also a row of shops along Belvedere Road in the southeastern part of the suburb.
 The rest of the suburb is used for educational and residential purposes, with the residential areas being generally denser further to the west where the influence of the University of Cape Town is felt.

 Two canalised streams run from the slopes of Table Mountain through Rondebosch; the Liesbeeck River runs northwards between Main Road and the railway, while the Black River runs in a northeasterly direction through the eastern part of the suburb.
 The terrain is generally flat east of the railway line, while to the west it slopes upwards towards Devil's Peak.

+The flower Erica turgida, was endemic in area between Rondebosch, Kenilworth and Wynberg before becoming extinct in the wild.